Aviator2276/Wheeler-Fortune-Project/README.md

-# Wheelers CTEA Door
+# Wheeler of Fortune Project Repository
- Code in Espruino and Arduino for Wheelers Wheel of Fortune CTAE Pathway Door.
+Code in available in Espruino and Arduion for the Wheeler of Fortune Project.